 In Contra Costa County, over 80 government agencies, clinics, schools, and nonprofits serving young children have passed healthy policies.
 Check out the policies below, and then create your own!

 These policies belong to our mini-grant recipients and Contra Costa partners.
-We are very proud of their work.
+We are very proud of their work!

-Healthy Foods and Beverages
+Healthy Food and Beverage

 - Contra Costa Health Services 100% Healthy Vending has established guidelines that require all on-site vending machines to be 100% healthy.
 Snack and beverage machines will contain only low calorie and low sugar sweetened choices!
 Read more